 Isle of Barra

-The population of the island is around 1000.
+The population of the island is just over 1100.
 Many of the islanders still speak Gaelic.

 How to get to Barra

 Air (a light aircraft lands on the beach)

 There are regular flights from the mainland (Glasgow) and flights from Stornoway on the Isle of Lewis via Benbecula.

 The Calmac ferry direct to Barra departs from Oban on the mainland and sails into Castlebay.
 Vehicle reservation required.
 The official Caledonian Macbrayne web site lists the current timetables in detail.
 Winter timetables usually have slightly fewer sailings than the summer ones.

 South Uist is now linked by a causeway to the island of Eriskay.
 From Eriskay, Caledonian Macbrayne operates a small vehicle ferry to Barra (40 minutes).
 There are several sailings every day throughout the year.
 Ferries operate to Lochboisdale on South Uist from the mainland (Oban and Mallaig).
 Check timetable online.